ucyo/nc2zarr-webapp/README.md

 ### Other services

-For the backend to work correctly other services from the `docker-compose.yaml` like Postgres are needed.
+For the backend other services from the `docker-compose.yaml` like Postgres are needed.
 You can start them with:

 ```commandline
 docker-compose up -d